U-Motion: Learned Point Cloud Video Compression with U-Structured Temporal Context Generation: Introduction

-We evaluate our method following the MPEG Common Test Conditions (CTC)'s specification~\cite{m66563} for data splitting, in both geometry and color coding.
+We evaluate our method following the MPEG Common Test Conditions (CTC), dense dynamic part's specification~\cite{m66563} for data splitting, in both geometry and color coding.
 The experimental results show that U-Motion outperforms the learning-based state-of-the-art Unicorn~\cite{wang2024versatile2}, as well as the rule-based MPEG standard G-PCC-GesTM-v3.0~\cite{w23041} by a large margin in terms of rate-distortion (R-D) trade-off.
-We conduct ablation studies to validate the effectiveness of each component in our proposed U-Motion codec, and show that the proposed method is robust to different types of human point clouds and motion patterns.
-Our contributions can be summarized as follows: \begin{itemize} \item We propose a novel unified PCV compression scheme, named U-Motion, which incorporates a hierarchical motion estimation module using a U-Net like structure.
-We demonstrate the importance of both top-down and bottom-up motion calculations as well as skip connections for accurate motion estimation and efficient motion coding under rate constraint.
-The framework can be used for both geometry and attribute coding. \item We compress the motion feature by \textit{contextually detaching} the estimated motion at a lower layer, and conduct a 2-stage temporal-and-spatial {\it context detach} to compress the attribute feature. \item We evaluate our proposed U-Motion codec following the MPEG CTC's data splitting, for both geometry coding and color coding, and demonstrate U-Motion's significant performance gain against the learning-based state-of-the-art method Unicorn \cite{wang2024versatile2} and MPEG standard G-PCC-GesTM v3.0 \cite{w23041} in terms of rate-distortion trade-off. \end{itemize}
+We conduct ablation studies to validate the effectiveness of each component in our proposed U-Motion codec.
+Our contributions can be summarized as follows: \begin{itemize} \item We propose a novel unified PCV compression scheme, named U-Motion, which incorporates a hierarchical {\bf U-Inter} Prediction module using a U-Net like structure.
+The proposed U-Inter incorporates {\bf Top-Down Motion Propagation}, {\bf Bottom-Up Motion Predictive Coding} and {\bf Multi-scale Group Motion Compensation} for accurate motion generation and efficient motion coding under rate constraint.
+The framework can be used for both geometry and attribute coding. \item We evaluate the U-Motion codec following the MPEG CTC's data splitting, for both geometry coding and color coding, and demonstrate U-Motion's significant performance gain against both the state-of-the-art learning-based method Unicorn \cite{wang2024versatile2} and MPEG standard G-PCC-GesTM v3.0 \cite{w23041}, in terms of rate-distortion trade-off. \end{itemize}